jupyter-server/jupyter_server/docs/source/operators/security.rst

 A custom IdentityProvider _may_ return a custom subclass.

-The next method an identity provider has is :meth:`~.IdentityProvider.identity_model`.
+The next method an identity provider has is :meth:`~jupyter_server.auth.IdentityProvider.identity_model`.
 `identity_model(user)` is responsible for transforming the user object returned from `.get_user()` into a standard identity model dictionary, for use in the `/api/me` endpoint.